shkhuz/aria/README.md

     </a>
 </p>

-Check the `syn.ar` file for example syntax.
+Check the `src/syn.ar` file for example syntax.